gprMax/gprMax/docs/source/comparisons_numerical.rst

 Numerical comparisons
 *********************

-This section presents some comparisons of models using different numerical modelling techniques.
+This section presents comparisons of models using different numerical modelling techniques.

 FDTD/MoM
 ========